»Get Paid to Read Emails

 to be built up.

-By coincidence there is a built up doorway at Castle Fraser in the Great Hall at the North wall.
+By coincidence there is a built up doorway in the Great Hall at the North wall.
 This arched recess houses an iron chest which is called the

-From the Great Hall is the Dining Room of Castle Fraser Aberdeenshire.
+From the Great Hall is the Dining Room.
 It is located in the upper storey of the East wing.
 Visitors can see a Victorian table laid for dinner with the Seaforth family china, silverware and glassware.
 A Georgian bookcase houses the Chinese export service of the Ch'ien Lung period.
 This dates to 1736 to 1795.
 The mahogany hot cupboard would have been used to keep hot bricks upon iron trivets.
 Plates would have been kept upon the hot bricks to keep them warm.
 The sideboard holds a French mantel clock made around the year 1830 by Lopin and a 18th century looking glass.
 The ornamental candleholders, or girandoles, are also of this era.
 There is an Italian mirror above the fireplace.
-The shot at hat that saved the life of Col Fraser mentioned earlier can be seen on the ebonised show table.
+The shot at hat that saved the life of the Colonel mentioned earlier can be seen on the ebonised show table.

-General Sir Thomas Bradford who were the commanders of Colonel Fraser in the Peninsular Wars.
+General Sir Thomas Bradford who were the commanders of the Colonel in the Peninsular Wars.
 The Colonel had 14 children and General Bradford was the godfather to

-Other items in the Dining room include a hot water urn for serving tea and a wine cooler.
-Ice for the wine cooler would have been obtained from the icehouse that was in the grounds of Castle Fraser.
+Other items include a hot water urn for serving tea and a wine cooler.
+Ice for the wine cooler would have been obtained from the icehouse that was in the grounds.

 There is a French gilt clock on the sideboard which dates to around 1830.